 Accommodation, food, shuttles & more

-You'll find a full list of the Motu Trails official partners in the A-Z. Please choose Motu Trails official partner providers.
-These businesses understand the needs of trail users so you get the best.
-Plus their membership helps us to run the trails.
+You'll find all Motu Trails official partner services in the A-Z directory.
+We recommend these businesses.
+They understand the needs of trail users so you will get the best service.
+Their membership also helps us to run the trails.

-Shuttle transport and other trips run on demand, not to a schedule.
-If you're alone or in a small group, one option is to join an existing trip booking.
+Shuttle transport runs on demand, not to a schedule.
+If you're alone or in a small group, one option is to join an existing shuttle trip booking.
 Check the Bookings Calendar.

 Current trail conditions